nikodemin/github_crawler/README.md

 ## Note

-Large organizations may contain a log of information, so it may take some time to process all data.
+Large organizations may contain a lot of information, so it may take some time to process all data.
 This app uses in memory cache, so if you are getting request timed out errors or something similar, you could retry http call to this app until it will succeed.